guilhemmarchand/jira-software-test-hybrid/README.md

 https://localhost:8081

-- Get a trial for Jira core
+*Get a trial for Jira core*

---> "Set it up for me"
+- "Set it up for me"
---> once connected, seletc Jira Software in the dropdown list, then Jira Software (Data Center) --> A trial is automatically inserted in the JIRA container, since we use a local volume, every JIRA data is preserved --> Setup an admin account
+- once connected, seletc Jira Software in the dropdown list, then Jira Software (Data Center)
+- A trial is automatically inserted in the JIRA container, since we use a local volume, every JIRA data is preserved
+- Setup an admin account
---> Wait for the end of the process
+- Wait for the end of the process
---> You may end up with an empty white error page, no worries, just refresh at the root URL after 5 minutes to let time enough for the initialisation of JIRA
+- You may end up with an empty white error page, no worries, just refresh at the root URL after 5 minutes to let time enough for the initialisation of JIRA
---> logs can be accessed easily within the volume
+- logs can be accessed easily within the volume

 Once JIRA is ready, follow the process and create a new project.
 (Basic software development for instance)